open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### TraceID randomness

-The SDK SHOULD implement the TraceID randomness requirements of the [W3C Trace Context Level 2][W3CCONTEXTTRACEID] Candidate Recommendation when generating TraceID values for root span contexts.
+For root span contexts, the SDK SHOULD implement the TraceID randomness requirements of the [W3C Trace Context Level 2][W3CCONTEXTTRACEID] Candidate Recommendation when generating TraceID values.

 #### Random trace flag

-The SDK SHOULD set the `Random` flag in the trace flags of the root span context when it generates TraceIDs that meet the [W3C Trace Context Level 2 randomness requirements][W3CCONTEXTTRACEID].
+For root span contexts, the SDK SHOULD set the `Random` flag in the trace flags when it generates TraceIDs that meet the [W3C Trace Context Level 2 randomness requirements][W3CCONTEXTTRACEID].

 #### Explicit trace randomness

 The SDK MAY support an optional explicit trace randomness feature.
-When this option is configured and the trace SDK creates a root span context, the SDK inserts explicit randomness into the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE].
+For root span contexts, when this option is configured, the SDK inserts explicit randomness into the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE].

 #### Presumption of TraceID randomness

-OpenTelemetry samplers SHOULD presume that TraceIDs meet the W3C Trace Context Level 2 randomness requirements, unless an explicit randomness value is present in the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE].
+For non-root span contexts, OpenTelemetry samplers SHOULD presume that TraceIDs meet the W3C Trace Context Level 2 randomness requirements, unless an explicit randomness value is present in the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE].

 #### User-defined explicit trace randomness